xuankimtran/docs-1/pages/katalon-analytics/docs/testops-april-release-trial-plans.md

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-analytics/docs/testops-april-release-free-plan/free-plan-4.png" width=70%>

-### Access grant for KTE Cloud
+### Access for Cloud

-Once submitting the Trial Request using your business email, you could use the trial KTE for three months.
+Once submitting the Trial Request using your business email, you could use the trial Katalon TestOps Enterprise for three months.
 The trial period will be displayed on the TestOps Subscription page.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-analytics/docs/testops-april-release-free-plan/free-plan-5.png" width=70%>